 Two Escambia County caregivers arrested for stealing debit, ID cards from elderly, ABC 3 WEAR-TV

-Manager and employee of assisted living facility arrested for exploitation of an elderly person, Fox 10 News
+Manager and employee of assisted living facility arrested for exploitation of an elderly person, FOX 10 News

 Protecting Floridians